Search

 <Media as={Image} src="..." p="20" bd />

-Lism Props (p and bd in the example above) are first processed to generate className and style, which are then passed to the component specified by as.
-This is useful when you want to use Lism Props on non-Lism components.
+Lism Props (p and bd in the example above) are processed first to produce className and style, which are then forwarded to the component specified by as.
+This lets you apply Lism Props to non-Lism components.

 Example